Self-Specialization: Uncovering Latent Expertise within Large Language Models: Results and Analyses

-\secvspace In Table \ref{table:main_results}, we present the comparative results of our self-specialized MPT-30B model against its base counterpart across 10 distinct biomedical NLP tasks.
-The evaluation is conducted using various \textit{k}-shot prompting to analyze the impact of different numbers of in-context examples on model performance with/without specialization.
+\paragraph{How effective is the self-specialization of base models?} In Table \ref{table:main_results}, we present the comparative results of our self-specialized model against its base counterpart across 10 distinct biomedical NLP and 10 financial NLP datasets.
+The evaluation is conducted with varying numbers of in-context demonstrations, \textit{k}.

-Our findings reveal that the self-specialized MPT-30B model exhibits remarkable progress in the majority of tasks across all configurations, yielding a surprisingly substantial (up to 18 points) improvement in average scores.
-Specifically, the scores ($F_1$) witness a rise from 25.15 to 36.63 in a zero-shot setting, from 26.65 to 42.29 in a 1-shot setting, and from 30.18 to 48.41 in a 5-shot setting, respectively.
-Importantly, the effectiveness of self-specialization becomes evident as it uncovers the latent expertise encoded within the ``generalist" base model, showcasing the potential of leveraging inherent knowledge for enhanced domain-specific performance.
-These advancements underscore the self-specialized model's versatility and adaptability in addressing a wide array of tasks present in a specialized domain.
+Our findings reveal that the self-specialized model exhibits remarkable progress in the majority of tasks across all configurations in both domains, yielding a substantial (up to 18 points) improvement in average scores.
+Specifically, the average scores ($F_1$) in biomedicine rise from 30.18 to 48.41 in a 5-shot setting.\footnote{\hypertarget{bioasq-footnote}Even excluding BioASQ-Yesno as an outlier due to the base model's low performance, self-specialization still shows significant gain over the base model: 32.55 to 43.21 (5-shot).
+Appendix \ref{subsec:evaluation_desings} includes the detailed discussion.} In finance, the improvements are 14.53 (0-shot), 6.77 (1-shot), and 12.86 (5-shot), respectively.
+These advancements in both domains underscore the self-specialization's generalizability in addressing a wide array of tasks across different specialized domains.